 The tournament featured eight teams: hosts Germany, World Champions Brazil, European Champions Greece, Copa América runners-up Argentina, CONCACAF Gold Cup winners Mexico, African Nations Cup winners Tunisia, Asian Cup winners Japan and 2004 OFC Nations Cup winners Australia.

-Jürgen Klinsmann’s new look Mannschaft fell to eventual winners Brazil at the semi-final stage, but didn’t hide their attacking intent at any stage – they scored no less than fifteen goals in their five games and were light years away from the side that had flopped so badly at the European Championship finals the previous year.
+Jürgen Klinsmann’s new look Mannschaft would fall to eventual winners Brazil at the semi-final stage, but didn’t hide their attacking intent at any stage – they scored no less than fifteen goals in their five games and were light years away from the side that had flopped so badly at the European Championship finals the previous year.
 This was clearly not the same side that couldn’t hit a barn door from five yards against Latvia.

 As a player, Klinsmann had been blessed with an abundance of pace and skill – qualities that he placed great emphasis on as coach.
 His techniques and at times leftfield approach did not impress everyone, but he ploughed on nevertheless – supplementing his coaching team with a number of hand-picked fitness specialists, dieticians and psychologists.
 While Klinsmann provided the public face of the coaching team, he employed the respected but largely unheralded tactician Joachim Löw – who had been on the coaching team at Klinsmann’s former club side VfB Stuttgart – to fine-tune things on the training ground and on the pitch.